The Omniscient Council of Vagueness

 - That doesn't specify which people.

 - The Philosophers of Metal Gear Solid, and their successors The Patriots.
 Except that the actual Patriots are disguising themselves as an Omniscient Council Of Vagueness.
-In truth, they are a network of four super computers that have almost complete control over the digital infrastructure of the entire world, and have become impossible to control by their creators long ago.
-Mildly subverted in that they are never actually seen meeting.
+In truth, they are a network of five super computers that have almost complete control over the digital infrastructure of the entire world, and have become impossible to control by their creators long ago.
+Downplayed in that while frequently talked about they are never actually seen meeting.

 - There's one of these in Wild ARMs 4, but it turns out that they were completely out of touch with the reality of the situation and they end up being betrayed by The Dragon.

 - Final Fantasy VII has the meeting of the Shinra executives where they discuss their plans for Aeris and Neo Midgar.

 - The Mass Effect series has both the Shadow Broker and Cerberus/The Illusive Man.
 Helping or following direct orders/requests from either group generally rewards renegade points.

 - The Inner Circle from the Max Payne games is mostly depicted as one of these.
 However, when questioned about what he knows about the organization in the second game, Vlad dismisses the idea of many of the characteristics integral to this trope as being characteristic of the Inner Circle; to him, they're just the next peg up the ladder in organized crime.